ycm-core/YouCompleteMe/README.md

 ### The `:YcmCompleter` command

+This command gives access to a number of additional [IDE-like features](#quick-feature-summary) in YCM, for things like semantic go-to, type information, fix-it and refactoring.

-This command can be used to invoke completer-specific commands.
+Technically the command invokes completer-specific commands.
 If the first argument is of the form `ft=...` the completer for that file type will be used (for example `ft=cpp`), else the native completer of the current buffer will be used.
-Call `YcmCompleter` without further arguments for information about the commands you can call for the selected completer.
+Call `YcmCompleter` without further arguments for a list of the commands you can call for the current (or selected) completer.

-See the _YcmCompleter subcommands_ section for more information on the available subcommands.
+See the [file type feature summary](#quick-feature-summary) for an overview of the features available for each file type.
+See the _YcmCompleter subcommands_ section for more information on the available subcommands and their usage.

 YcmCompleter subcommands
 ------------------------